fleetdm/fleet/handbook/engineering/README.md

 The community contact (Kathy) is responsible for the first response to GitHub issues, pull requests, and Slack messages in the [#fleet channel](https://osquery.slack.com/archives/C01DXJL16D8) of osquery Slack, and other public Slacks.
 Kathy and Zay are responsible for the first response to messages in private customer Slack channels.

 We respond within 1-hour (during business hours) for interactions and ask the oncall engineer to address any questions sent their way promptly.
 When Kathy is unavailable, the oncall engineer may sometimes be asked to take over the first response duties.
+Note that we do not need to have answers within 1 hour -- we need to at least acknowledge and collect any additional necessary information, while researching/escalating to find answers internally.
+See [Escalations](#escalations) for more on this.

+> Response SLAs help us measure and guarantee the responsiveness that a customer [can expect](https://fleetdm.com/handbook/company#values) from Fleet.
+But SLAs aside, when a Fleet customer has an emergency or other time-sensitive situation ongoing, it is Fleet's priority to help them find them a solution quickly.

 #### 2. PR reviews